-- interaction with the workforce (provisions 2, 5 and 6). - the role and responsibility of the chief executive (provisions 9 and 14). - requirement to establish a nomination committee and describe the work of the nomination committee (provisions 17 and 23). - the chair shall not be a member of the audit committee (provision 24). - the need for an internal audit function (provision 25). - previous experience of the chairman of a remuneration committee (provision 32); and - executive directors' remuneration (provisions 33 and 36 to 40).
+- 1. Interaction with the workforce (provisions 2, 5 and 6); - 2. the role and responsibility of the chief executive (provisions 9 and 14); - 3. previous experience of the chairman of a remuneration committee (provision 32); and - 4. executive directors' remuneration (provisions 33 and 36 to 40).

-The Board considers that these provisions, with the exception of the requirement to establish a nomination committee and describe the work of the nomination committee, are not relevant to the position of the Company, being an externally managed investment company.
+For the reasons set out in the AIC Code, and as explained in the UK Corporate Governance Code, the Board considers that provisions 1 to 4 above are not relevant to the position of the Company, being an externally-managed investment company.
 In particular, all of the Company's day-to-day management and administrative functions are outsourced to third parties.
 As a result, the Company has no executive directors, employees or internal operations.
-The Board has determined that there is no need for the Company to have a standalone Nomination Committee given the number of Directors on the Board.
-The functions traditionally undertaken by a nomination committee are fulfilled by the Board.
+The Company has therefore not reported further in respect of provisions 1 to 4 above.
+See 'Nomination Committee' below for further details on the appointment of a new Senior Independent Director.
+The full text of the Company's Corporate Governance Statement can be found on the Company's website: asia-focus.co.uk.